SidneyNemzer/elm-firebase/docs/reference/realtime-database.md

 #### Good Response:

-Note that the actual data is sent separatly, see the Data section
+Note that the actual data is sent separately, see the Data section

 ```javascript
 {